 Top tip: Read the details and check the recommendations of any plugin before installing.
 The lesser known plugins can affect the performance of your website.
 As mentioned earlier, start with the popular and highly recognised theme, templates and plugins.
 You’ll never go wrong.

-Here are the final tips for starting a personal website from Papua New Guinea.
+Here are the final tips on how to start a website

 - Budget K500 – K600